Zlín Z-26

-The Zlin Z-26 Trener was a tandem-seat basic training aircraft built by the Czechoslovakian company Moravan.
+The Zlin Z-26 Trenér was a tandem-seat basic training aircraft built by the Czechoslovak company Moravan.
 A low-wing monoplane of largely wooden construction, it was developed into a series of all-metal trainers.
 Several were also produced in aerobatic variants, known as the Akrobat.

 The original Z-26 was designed in the 1940s and produced in 1946 to meet a requirement for a basic trainer to replace the Bücker Jungmann and Bestmann.
 It was a low-wing monoplane of mixed construction, with wooden wings and a welded metal tube fuselage, powered by a single four-cylinder piston engine, the Walter Minor 4-III.
-It first flew in early 1947, proving superior to the competing Praga 112, and was declared the winner, entering production in 1948.
+It first flew in early 1947, proving superior to the competing Praga E-112, and was declared the winner, entering production in 1948.

 Later derivatives were also optimised to participate in aerobatic competitions and many were owned by private pilot owners.
-Both the two-seat Trener and the single-seat Akrobat were considered highly successful, winning several aerobatic awards in the 1960s.
+Both the two-seat Trenér and the single-seat Akrobat were considered highly successful, winning several aerobatic awards in the 1960s.